Laughing Heads: Can Transformers Detect What Makes a Sentence Funny?: Models

-In \Tabref{tab:eval-systems}, we report the accuracy of each encoder described above in both the single sentence and the paired setup for both the full test set (Full) and the subset of the test set whose pairs are annotated as high quality (HQ).
+In \Tabref{tab:eval-systems}, we report the accuracy of each encoder described above in both the single\hyp sentence and the paired setup for both the full test set (\textit{Full}) and the subset of the test set whose pairs were annotated as high\hyp quality (\textit{HQ}).

-The results indicate that humor detection is a challenging task, especially in the single sentence setup; simple baselines like \BOW, \LSTM, and \Transformer barely improve upon random predictions.
-Only finetuning \BERT architectures are significantly better than random, with the exception of \ROBERTA which achieves $.57$ accuracy without finetuning.
-In comparison, in the paired setup \BOW performs much better than in the single sentence setup.
-Finetuned \BERT models also achieve improvements upon the single sentence setup.
-Indeed, in the paired setup, the classifier can make its decision based on the information from both sentences.
-Overall, performances on the full test set and the HQ subset are close with a tendency towards slightly lower performances on the high-quality instances.
-However, the differences between the high-quality set and the full set are not significant, indicating that the full test set performance is a good indicator of performance on instances that humans find \emph{good}.
-Thus, from now on, we study three encoders: \BERT with no finetuning (simply noted \BERT), \BERT finetuned on the single sentence setup (noted \BERTSS), and BERT finetuned on the paired setup (noted \BERTPS).
+The results indicate that humor detection is a challenging task, especially in the single\hyp sentence setup: simple baselines such as \BOW, \LSTM, and \Transformer barely improve upon random prediction.
+Only finetuned \BERT architectures are significantly better than random, with the exception of \ROBERTA, which achieves above\hyp chance accuracy (57.5\%) even without finetuning.
+In comparison, systems perform much better in the paired setup, where the classifier can take its decision based on the information from both sentences.
+The best model, \dBERT with finetuning, achieves an accuracy of 77.7\%.
+Both \BERT and \ROBERTA achieve similar accuracy, with no significant difference.
+Overall, performance on the full test set and the HQ subset is similar, with a tendency towards slightly lower performance on the high\hyp quality instances.
+However, the differences between the high\hyp quality set and the full set are not significant, indicating that the full test set performance is a good indicator of performance on high-quality instances.
+Given the popularity of \BERT and the similar performance of \BERT, \dBERT, and \ROBERTA, we focus on \BERT encoders in the rest of the paper: \BERT with no finetuning (simply called \BERT), \BERT finetuned on the single\hyp sentence setup (\BERTSS), and \BERT finetuned on the paired setup (\BERTPS).